December 27. Kazinform's timeline of major events

 EVENTS

-1924 - The Russian Geographical Society organizes a meeting in Semei to commemorate Abai, a great Kazakh poet, composer, and philosopher.
-Prominent writer Mukhtar Auezov delivers a reports on the works by Abai at the meeting.
+1924 - The Russian Geographical Society holds a meeting in Semey to commemorate Abay Kunanbayuly, a great Kazakh poet, composer, and philosopher, and an evening organized in the city theater.
+At the event, prominent writer Mukhtar Auezov made a report on the works by Abay.

-2005 - «The 10th Anniversary of the Parliament of the Republic of Kazakhstan» jubilee medal is instituted to honor the citizens of the Republic of Kazakhstan and foreign nationals who had greatly contributed to the development and formation of Kazakhstani parliamentarism.
+2005 - «The 10th Anniversary of the Parliament of the Republic of Kazakhstan» jubilee medal is established.

-2007 – A monument to Kazakh composer Gaziza Zhubanova is unveiled in Aktove city.
-It is installed in front of the building of the regional philharmonic hall named after her.

-2010 - The National Bank of Kazakhstan releases the coins «Free-Style Wrestling.
-The 2012 Olympic Games» into circulation.
+2010 - The National Bank of Kazakhstan releases into circulation the coins «Free-Style Wrestling.
+The 2012 Olympic Games».
 The coin face value is KZT100.

 2011 - The members of the Kazakh expedition hoist the national flag of Kazakhstan in the South Pole.
-The journey takes eight days to the southernmost point on Earth and five days back.
+The journey took eight days to the southernmost point on Earth and five days back.

-2014 – Force Commander of the United Nations Mission for the Referendum in Western Sahara (MINURSO) Major General Imam Edy Mulyono of Indonesia notes the contribution of Kazakhstan’s «blue berets» in ensuring peace in Western Sahara at a meeting on summarizing the mission in 2014.
-Officers of the Kazakh peacekeeping battalion «Kazbat» Bakhtiyar Akbalayev, Temirlan Musapirov and Talgat Tasbulatov are sent as military observers of the UN mission to this country.
-Their main task is to patrol, monitor and report on the situation.
+2014 – Force Commander of the United Nations Mission for the Referendum in Western Sahara (MINURSO) Major General Imam Edy Mulyono of Indonesia notes the contribution of Kazakhstan «blue berets» in ensuring peace in Western Sahara at a meeting on summarizing the mission in 2014.
+Officers of the Kazakh peacekeeping battalion «Kazbat» Bakhtiyar Akbalayev, Temirlan Musapirov and Talgat Tasbulatov were sent as military observers of the UN mission to this country.
+Their main task was to patrol, monitor and report on the situation.

 2017 - The first issue of Rukhani Janghyru journal that focuses on main social matters is published in Kazakh language.